English

 Introduction to I2C and SMBus

 I²C (pronounce: I squared C and written I2C in the kernel documentation) is a protocol developed by Philips.
-It is a slow two-wire protocol (variable speed, up to 400 kHz), with a high speed extension (3.4 MHz).
+It is a two-wire protocol with variable speed (typically up to 400 kHz, high speed modes up to 5 MHz).
 It provides an inexpensive bus for connecting many types of devices with infrequent or low bandwidth communications needs.
 I2C is widely used with embedded systems.
-Some systems use variants that don't meet branding requirements, and so are not advertised as being I2C but come under different names, e.g. TWI (Two Wire Interface), IIC.
+Some systems use variants that don’t meet branding requirements, and so are not advertised as being I2C but come under different names, e.g. TWI (Two Wire Interface), IIC.

-The latest official I2C specification is the "I2C-bus specification and user manual" (UM10204) published by NXP Semiconductors.
-However, you need to log-in to the site to access the PDF.
-An older version of the specification (revision 6) is archived here.
+The latest official I2C specification is the “I²C-bus specification and user manual” (UM10204) published by NXP Semiconductors, version 7 as of this writing.

 SMBus (System Management Bus) is based on the I2C protocol, and is mostly a subset of I2C protocols and signaling.
 Many I2C devices will work on an SMBus, but some SMBus protocols add semantics beyond what is required to achieve I2C branding.
 Modern PC mainboards rely on SMBus.
 The most common devices connected through SMBus are RAM modules configured using I2C EEPROMs, and hardware monitoring chips.